talhaaa16/timetracker/README.md

 *   **Precision Break Management:** Dedicated "Add" and "Reduce" controls to manually adjust break time on the fly.
 *   **Automatic ETA:** Real-time calculation of exactly when your workday will end, including all break offsets.
 *   **Dev Scratchpad:** Built-in notes area for snippets, todos, and daily logs (Auto-saved).
-*   **Activity Logging:** Every punch-in, break, and adjustment is logged locally for persistence.
+*   **Activity Logging:** Every punch-in, break, and adjustment is logged locally in SQLite and synced to MongoDB.
 *   **Auto-Updates:** Seamless background updates delivered via GitHub Releases.

 ---